Welcome to the Diamond Dove Home Page.

 I have found that the parents that have abandoned their eggs will soon mate and lay another set.
 After one or two starts they will usually settle down and stay on their eggs throughout the incubation period - as long a food and water are available and they are not badly frightened or otherwise disturbed.

-People often ask me what the need to do when their diamond are about to hatch out their babies.
+People often ask me what they need to do when their diamonds are about to hatch out their babies.
 I would suggest that they obtain some baby bird formula in case supplementary feeding is needed.
 See the paragraph titled Emergency Baby Feeding near the end of this page for instruction on feeding and formulas.
 I usually recommend not disturbing the babies for the first week.
-But keep an eye out on the cage floor as if babies are two week to feed they will sometimes throw the baby out of the nest.
+But keep an eye out on the cage floor as if babies are two weak to feed they will sometimes throw the baby out of the nest.
 If you find a baby on the cage floor that is cold but still alive, he immediately needs to be warmed up.
 You can hold the baby in your hands under a light bulb that generates hear until his body is thoroughly warmed.
 Of you can very carefully immerse the baby in warm water and hold him there keeping his head out of the water until his body is thoroughly warmed.
 Then you can blot off the water with a soft paper towel since he will not have any feathers and then hold him under a lamp until he is absolutely dry.
 Then see the emergency feeding of babies section below.
-Once he is fed and his crop is full you should be able to return him to his nest and the parents will take over.
+Once he is fed and his crop is full you should be able to return him to his nest and the parents will usually take over.

 You should try to look at both babies from time to time time see if their crops are full.
 See the photo below to see what a full crop look like.
-Often the baby that hatches out second, does not get enough food and may die without supplemental feeding.
+Often the baby that hatches out second does not get enough food and may die without supplemental feeding.
 Experienced parents avoid incubating the first egg until the second egg hatches so it will hatch at about the same time as the second egg.
 Then the babies will be nearly the same size and able to compete for their parents food on an equal basis.
 A consistently empty crop after day 2 - 3 requires removing the baby and providing supplemental feeding, When you remove a baby from the nest for supplemental feeding it may be best to deftly lift the parent completely off the nest so they do not try to fight you and possibly injure the babies in the process.

 A very small baby with it eyes still closed - notice the full crop